 Chapter in sleep starts with why sleep matters.
-You will then learn about the importance of sleep, and tools for upgrading sleep.
+You will then learn about the importance of sleep and tools for upgrading sleep.
 In addition, you learn lifestyle tips on how to prepare for better sleep during the day and what to do just before bed in order to catch the most optimal sleep.
-In addition, you will be offered technologies, nutrition and other tips for better sleep.
-Also, sleep technology and measuring is included.
+In addition, you will be offered technologies, nutrition, and other tips for better sleep.
+Also, sleep technology and measuring are included.

 Chapter highlights (sleep)

-- Information: What are different stages of sleep, circadian rythm etc. with great pictures
+- Information: What are different stages of sleep, circadian rhythm, etc. with great pictures

 - Biohacker’s bedroom: what you need (and not need) in your bedroom for optimal sleep